rjbassig/dsc-recipe-rating-analysis/README.md

   frameborder="0">
 </iframe>

-The number of ingredients is concentrated around roughly 5 to 12 ingredients, with the highest frequency around 8 to 10 ingredients.
-The distribution is right-skewed, with relatively few recipes containing more than about 20 ingredients.
+The number of ingredients is concentrated around roughly 5 to 12 ingredients and the highest frequency around 8 to 10 ingredients.
+The distribution is right-skewed with the least amount of recipes being above 20.

 ### Number of Ingredients and Average Rating